 Compared to 135 film.
 It would take over five frames of 35mm film to get the same area as one 6×9 piece of 120 film!
 See overlay below.
 Comparing this 65mm F/5.6 medium format lens to a 135 format (35mm, full frame etc) lens: the capture area and depth of field is similar to 28mm F/2.5.

 Shutter speeds include 500, 250, 125, 60, 30, 15, 8, 4, 2, 1, T. The ‘T’ is for ‘time’ and works somewhat like bulb mode, however, you must turn the shutter ring to anther setting to close the shutter, or turn the wind knob about half way.
 It’s a mystery why Fuji didn’t put a regular bulb mode on the camera.
 When taking a long exposure at night, I use a black cloth to cover the front of the lens, and then turn the shutter ring so as not to move the camera.
 One big complaint about this camera is the shutter is very noisy, but that’s not the case at all, the shutter is very quiet, it’s almost imperceptible, test that by using the “T” setting with the back open; press the shutter button; booingggg; it’s loud!
 Now turn the shutter speed dial to another setting, at which point the shutter blades close and you can’t hear it unless you’re in a quiet room.
-The noise you hear initially is probably the counter mechanism.
+The noise you hear initially is probably part of the shutter cocking mechanism.
 The counter counts all shutter actuations, but only records every 10th, so if the counter reads 255, there are 2550 shots on the camera.
 The flash syncs at all shutter settings.
 Dry fires only with back open.

 Lens.
 EBC Fujinon SW 65mm, F/5.6.
 Six elements in four groups with a No. 0 interlens shutter.
 5 straight shutter blades.
 One meter nearest focusing.
 Takes 67mm filters.
 76° coverage diagonally.
 Built in metal lens hood.
 You can use a 67-77 step up ring (I use this one) for using 77mm filters, and they fit under the hood!